 The Group is subject to income taxes in numerous jurisdictions.
-Significant estimates are required in determining the group wide provision for income taxes.
+Significant estimates are required in determining the Group-wide provision for income taxes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities for anticipated tax audit issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.

-(f) Defined benefit plan
+f.
+Defined benefit plan

-The present value of the long term incentive plan depends on a number of factors that are determined in an actuarial basis using a number of assumptions.
+The present value of the long-term incentive plan depends on a number of factors that are determined in an actuarial basis using a number of assumptions.
 Any changes in these assumptions will impact the carrying amount of obligations.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
 The Group determines the appropriate discount rate at the end of the reporting period.
 In determining the appropriate discount rate, reference is made to the yield on Nigerian Government Bonds that have maturity dates approximating the terms of the related pension liability.
 Other key assumptions for pension obligations are based in part on current market conditions.

-(g) Determination of regulatory risk reserves
+g.
+Determination of regulatory risk reserves

-Provisions under prudential guidelines are determined using the time based provisioning regime prescribed by the Revised Central Bank of Nigeria (CBN) Prudential Guidelines.
+Provisions under Prudential guidelines are determined using the time-based provisioning regime prescribed by the Revised Central Bank of Nigeria (CBN) Prudential Guidelines.
 This is at variance with the incurred loss model required by IFRS under IAS 39.
 As a result of the differences in the methodology/provision regime, there will be variances in the impairments allowances required under the two methodologies.

-Paragraph 12.4 of the revised Prudential Guidelines for Deposit Money Banks in Nigeria stipulates that Banks would be required to make provisions for loans as prescribed in the relevant IFRS Standards when IFRS is adopted.
-However, Banks would be required to comply with the following:
+Paragraph 12.4 of the revised Prudential Guidelines for Deposit Money Banks in Nigeria stipulates that banks would be required to make provisions for loans as prescribed in the relevant IFRS Standards when IFRS is adopted.
+However, banks would be required to comply with the following:

 - (i) Provisions for loans recognised in the profit and loss account should be determined based on the requirements of IFRS.
-However, the IFRS provision should be compared with provisions determined under prudential guidelines and the expected impact/changes in general reserves should be treated as follows: - Prudential Provisions is greater than IFRS provisions; the excess provision resulting should be transferred from the retained reserve account to a "regulatory risk reserve". - Prudential Provisions is less than IFRS provisions; IFRS determined provision is charged to the statement of comprehensive income.
-The cumulative balance in the regulatory risk reserve is thereafter reversed to the retained reserve account
+However, the IFRS provision should be compared with provisions determined under Prudential guidelines and the expected impact/changes in general reserves should be treated as follows: - Prudential provisions are greater than IFRS provisions; the excess provision resulting should be transferred from the retained reserve account to a 'regulatory risk reserve'. - Prudential provisions are less than IFRS provisions; IFRS determined provision is charged to the statement of comprehensive income.
+The cumulative balance in the regulatory risk reserve is thereafter reversed to the retained reserve account. - (ii) The non-distributable reserve should be classified under Tier 1 as part of the core capital.

-(ii) The non-distributable reserve should be classified under Tier 1 as part of the core capital.
+TI D II 10 1 10 10 10 6.41 The Bank has complied with th ie requirements of the quidelines as tollows:

-The Bank has complied with the requirements of the guidelines as follows: Prudential adjustments for the year ended 31 December 2012
+Prudential adjustments for the year ended December 31, 2012